The sleeve design for Tonight was by Mick Haggerty, who had previously worked on David Bowie’s Let’s Dance.

 ‘Blue Jean’ topped the chart in Spain, and was a top ten hit in Canada, Ireland, New Zealand, Norway, Poland, Sweden, the United Kingdom and the United States.

-There was no video made for ‘Tonight’, and the single failed to crack the top 20 in any major markets.
+There was no video made for the single, and it failed to crack the top 20 in any major markets.
 It peaked at number 53 in both the UK top 40 and the US Billboard Hot 100.